What does responsible marketing mean for B2B?

 Recent data security and privacy changes have empowered users to take control.
 By giving them control over how and when you contact them, you’re actually helping to build trust in your brand.
 Offer them the choice to pick a channel they want to correspond via.
 Would they prefer email, SMS, or over the phone?

-Nothing says open, honest, and trustworthy like explaining what you’re going to do with their data.
+Nothing says open, honest, and trustworthy like explaining what you’re going to do with customer data.
 It’s easier to collect extra information by outlining the benefits of them sharing it with you.

 If you’re collecting office locations, then explain it’s because you’ll be delivering treats and goodies to valued prospects and clients.
 Even basic information like name and job title should come with an explanation.
 But remember, you have to do what you say.